062 67303 | info@asireland.ie | Clonpet Tipperary

 2. Integrity and Accountability

-Supervisors shall take responsibility for their professional decisions and their
+Supervisors take responsibility for their professional decisions and their impact on supervisees, clients, and the wider community.

 3. Confidentiality

-a legal, ethical, or safeguarding duty to disclose information.
+Supervisors maintain confidentiality in supervision, except where there is a legal, ethical, or safeguarding duty to disclose information.

 4. Competence and Professional Development

-Supervisors shall maintain and develop their knowledge, skills, and reflective
+Supervisors maintain and develop their knowledge, skills, and reflective capacity through ongoing professional development.

-Supervisors shall be engaged in regular supervision of their own practice with
+Supervisors engage in regular supervision of their own practice with a suitably qualified supervisor.

 Professional Practice Standards